 - Discount (5%) on any textbook purchases - courtesy of the CQUniversity Bookshop

-- A certificate of appreciation signed by the Vice-Chancellor
+- A Certificate of Appreciation signed by the Vice-Chancellor

-Potential “Mentees” join a Mentor’s group on UCROO, and the Mentor initiates contact either via UCROO group / individual messaging or via student email.
+Potential “Mentees” join a Mentor’s group in our Moodle platform “First Year Hangout & Mentor Support”, and the Mentor initiates contact in their Moodle group, and can also connect via student email or in person on campus.
 We encourage Mentees to contact their Mentor for advice regarding university life.
-In particular, mentees can turn to their mentor for advice on how to get assistance on issues such as:
+In particular, mentees may turn to their mentor for advice on how to get assistance on issues such as:

 - Study Skills Workshops